ilsaqadir/Covid-19-Deaths-Analysis/README.md

     - Train a model based on historical COVID-19 death rates.
     - Create a classification model to find high-risk patients.
 - **Evaluation:**
-    - Use MSE, R^2, and MAE to evaluate the model.
+    - Use MSE, R^2 score, and MAE to evaluate the model.
 - **Visualization and Reporting:**
     - Generate visualizations of predicted death rates based on age groups and condition groups.